 Interestingly, as H focuses on loving herself and being her best self, she has since

 - Lost 4.1kg (9.0lb), a weight she has not been at since over 10 years ago,

 - Drawn boundaries with her family when she previously didn’t do so,

 - Distanced herself from toxic friends, when she would feel obligated to meet them in the past,

 - Joined meetups and made new friends (in her words, she has “never met anyone as passionate about writing as [she is]”!!),

 - Taken control of her debt situation, and

 - Started pursuing her passions of traveling, writing, and photography.
 She has gone on at least 3 solo travel trips in the past 4 months, is now part of a writers’ group, has been writing short stories, and is building her photography portfolio now!

-The funny thing is… we didn’t even set out to achieve any of the above when we started.
+The funny thing is… we didn’t even set out to achieve the above when we started.
 We just focused on understanding the message from her subconsciousness.
-As it turned out, this message is to love herself, to respect herself, and to live her life without putting it on hold for others.
+This message is to love and respect herself, and to live her life without putting it on hold for others.
 Everything else kinda took care of itself after that.